BTrDung/MNIST-A-database-of-handwritten-digits/README.md

 This project used Python version 3.7 and Pycharm with [Anaconda](https://www.anaconda.com/) environment to run.

-You can download Python and Pycharm by following links:
+## Installation

+Download my [git](https://github.com/BTrDung/MNIST.git) as a ZIP file: https://github.com/BTrDung/MNIST.git

 Python: https://www.python.org/downloads/

 Pycharm: https://www.jetbrains.com/pycharm/

-## Installation
+## Instruction

-Step 1: Download my [git](https://github.com/BTrDung/MNIST.git) as a ZIP file: https://github.com/BTrDung/MNIST.git

-Step 2: Create your project by Pycharm.
+Step 2: Create your project by Pycharm with Conda environment.

 Step 3: Copy all the files which contained in the ZIP file after extracted into your project local.